akdataai/migrate-java-db-to-azure/OSS-Java-DB-Migration/step-04-migrate-application-to-azure/README.md

-# 01 - Deploy a Java EE application to Azure
+# 04 - Deploy a Java EE application to Azure App Service

 __This guide is part of the [migrate Java EE app to Azure training](../README.md)__